openstack/openstack-manuals/doc/admin-guide/source/compute-admin-password-injection.rst

 Compute can generate a random administrator (root) password and inject that password into an instance.
 If this feature is enabled, users can run :command:`ssh` to an instance without an :command:`ssh` keypair.
-The random password appears in the output of the :command:`nova boot` command.
+The random password appears in the output of the :command:`openstack server create` command.
 You can also view and set the admin password from the dashboard.

 **Password injection using the dashboard**